 This fellowship program aims to address two challenges: 1) communities have untapped knowledge that is not disseminated widely or is ignored by government and other entities, due to physical distance, language barriers, cost, and lack of access to information; and 2) the research community has untapped knowledge and expertise but has historically shared an asymmetrical power balance with EJ advocacy groups and community organizations.
 The result, all too often, has led to limited sharing of information between researchers and EJ communities, poor public engagement, and missed opportunities to improve public policy.
 This Fellowship will connect university-based research programs and personnel with community expertise and knowledge.

 This program is being developed with a particular focus on these key research areas:

-- Electric Vehicles: incentives and charging infrastructure
+- Equity in Electric Vehicles: incentives and infrastructure

 - Indoor air quality upgrades

-- Energy efficiency and buildings electrification
+- Improve buildings electrification

-- Transit service: availability and cost
+- Transit service: availability, access, and cost

 - Safe Streets and Active Transportation

 - Transit Oriented Developments and Affordable Housing